mayank-s16/BugBounty/Host Header Injection/README.md

 Objective: Access the internal admin panel located in the 192.168.0.0/24 range, then delete the user carlos.
 * Send the GET / request that received a 200 response to Burp Repeater.
 * Set Host header value to Burp Collaborator, repeat the request and notice that you recieve a HTTP request.
-* Send this request to intruder and set the host header value as Host: 192.168.0.§0§ and bruteforce it from 0 to 255
+* Send this request to intruder and set the host header value as Host: 192.168.0.§0§ and bruteforce it from 0 to 255.
+Dont forget to disanle **Update Host Header to match target** option.
 * You will notice 302 in one request, redirecting you to /admin, use that request to delete carlos user.